furthergo/furthergo/README.md

-* Hi, i'm furthergo, a iOSer and a Golanger
+* Hi, i'm furthergo, a iOSer and a Gopher

 - 🌱 I’m currently learning Golang, Mysql, Redis, Kafka and other backend knowledges
 - 📫 How to reach me: [furthergo.github.io](https://furthergo.github.io)